Purani Haveli: The Museum

-The palace also houses the Nizam's museum, which is dedicated to the last Nizam of Hyderabad state.
+The palace also houses the The Nizam's Museum, which is dedicated to the last Nizam of Hyderabad state.
 Currently the palace is being used as a school and as an Industrial training institute.

 School

 The Mukarram Jah School was established on the premises in 1987.
 It functions from five ancillary buildings which surround the main palace.
 It is a private school and it was ranked among the best budget private schools in the country.